Independent Particles in a Dynamical Random Environment: Covariances of the invariant measures

 Decompose the summation across intervals $[\tau_j,\tau_{j+1})$ and use the Markov property:

 From this, \be \sum_{k=0}^\infty s^k\bigl( q^k(0,m)- q^k(x,m)\bigr) =\frac{ 1-E_x(s^{\tau}) }{ 1-E_0(s^{\tau})}U(0,m,s) -U(x,m,s). \ee

 We analyze the quantities on the right in \eqref{covaraux7}.

 Suppose first $x\ne 0$.
-Then $U(x,m)$ is the same for the Markov chain $Y_k$ as for the random walk $\bar Y_k$ because these processes agree until the first visit to $0$.
-In the notation of Spitzer \cite{spitzer}, with a bar added to refer to the random walk $\bar Y_k$, $\bar g_{\{0\}}(x,m)=U(x,m)$.
-By {P29.4} on p.~355 of \cite{spitzer} and {D11.1} on p.~115 that connects $\bar a$ and $\bar A$, for recurrent random walk
+Then $U(x,m)$ is the same for the Markov chain $Y_k$ as for the random walk $\Yhom_k$ because these processes agree until the first visit to $0$.
+In the notation of Spitzer \cite{spitzer}, with a check added to refer to the random walk $\Yhom_k$, $\ghom_{\{0\}}(x,m)=U(x,m)$.
+By {P29.4} on p.~355 of \cite{spitzer} and {D11.1} on p.~115, for recurrent random walk

 For $x=0$ we have $U(0,0)=1$, and for $m\ne 0$,

 For the asymptotics of the fraction on the right in \eqref{covaraux7} we can assume again $x\ne 0$ for otherwise the value is 1.
 It will be convenient to look at the reciprocal.
 A computation gives